-The temporomandibular joint connects the lower jaw (or mandible) to the skull (or temporal bone), and its function is necessary in order for you to properly chew, speak, yawn etc.
+The temporomandibular joint connects the lower jaw (or mandible) to the skull and its function is necessary in order for you to properly chew, speak, yawn etc.

-TMD, is a disorder that causes either slight or intense pain in the jaw.
-The causes of TMD have not been pinpointed, but can include stress (from tooth grinding) and trauma relate to the continual discomfort associated with the disorder. .
+TMD, is a disorder that causes pain in the jaw that can range from mild to severe.
+The causes of TMD have not been pinpointed, but can include stress (also linking to bruxism/tooth grinding and clenching), trauma and other musculoskeletal disorders.

-When the temporomandibular joint sustains injury, the face can become tender to the touch, and many sufferers report frequent headaches.
+When the temporomandibular joint is unduly stressed or injured, the face can become tender to the touch, and many sufferers report frequent headaches.
 Since the temporomandibular joint connects the jaw to the skull, the pain is capable of radiating to other parts of the body, including the temples and neck.
 Other symptoms include trouble opening or closing the mouth, lock jaw or a misaligned bite.
 Another, more common symptom that coincides with the pain is a clicking or popping sound that occurs whenever the jaw opens or closes.

-The onset of bruxism (teeth-grinding) and jaw clenching is usually due to anxiety, and occurs mostly during sleep.
-The constant pressure on the joint and associated muscles can cause continual pain and lead to many of the symptoms associated with TMJ.
+The onset of bruxism (teeth-grinding) and jaw clenching can be habitual, often linked to stress/anxiety, and occurs mostly during sleep.
+The constant pressure on the joint and associated muscles can cause continual pain and lead to many of the symptoms associated with TMD.

 There are treatments in surgery we can offer to help with very tender jaw muscles, only after face-to-face consultations, alongside the following basic advice to significantly improve your symptoms of TMD:

 A common issue that affects up to 80% of the population, the grinding of teeth and clenching of the jaw can cause tooth wear, breakages, pain, limited movement of the jaw joint (temporomandibular joint disorder), migraines and headaches.
 Most common in adults over 25 years old, the cause is not fully understood, though symptoms often worsen during stressful periods

 Effects of bruxism